University of Arkansas

 These brief, informal, confidential consultations are available to Students, Faculty, & Staff.

-NOTE: these consultations should not be used for emergency purposes.
-If you are having a mental health emergency, please call CAPS to speak with an on-call clinician.
+If you are having a mental health emergency, please call CAPS to speak with an On-Call Clinician.

 Anxiety & Depression Reduction Workshop: